nan0s7/nfancurve/USAGE.md

 So if you put my script in your home folder, and lets say your user name/account name is "foo", your "Path" and "Exec" lines would go as follows:
 - `Path=/home/foo/`
 - `Exec=/home/foo/temp.sh`

+If you wish the script to automatically update itself upon each boot, replace **temp.sh** with **update.sh** in your .desktop file.
+The script will still run in the background as usual.

 If your user name/account name is not "foo" then you can change that to what it actually is.